jeremejazz/gospelslides/README.md

-## Presentations
+## Slides

-This website uses a custom content called `Presentations`, which implements RevealJS.
-The website automatically converts the content to presentation if created in the `content/presentation` directory.
+This website uses a custom content called `Slides`, which implements RevealJS.
+The website automatically converts the content to presentation if created in the `content/slides` directory.

 You can still post standard articles if content is created on a different folder.